Kevin-Beck/BulletRPG/README.md

 ## Todo List
+- Make Utilities function take in a game object and search for slots, returns an array of gearslots available.
+- Make Utilities function that returns the location in a model, input gearslot.type output, the gameobject that is the slot for it
 - Remake UML for inventory system
 - Make more items/gear classes to flesh out the structure
 - Make UML for items and their structure